 Magnetic Resonance Imaging (MRI) is a painless, non-invasive diagnostic procedure that produces images of the body's internal structures by using a powerful magnet, radio frequencies, and an advanced computer.
-MRI procedures use no radiation and have no side effects.
+MRI uses no radiation and has no side effects.

 To save time please download, print, fill out, and bring to your MRI appointment.

-You will be positioned on a table within a strong magnetic field.
-Therefore, for your safety and the safety of the MRI staff, you must remove all loose metal.
-For safety, you will be given a hospital gown and pants to wear during the exam.
-MRI is a test of choice for women who are pregnant.
+You will be positioned within a very large, strong magnet.
+Therefore, for your safety and the safety of the MRI staff, you must remove all loose metal and change into a provided hospital gown and pants to wear during the exam.

 - If you have any implanted metal or electronic devices please bring your information card with you to your appointment.